 Michael J. Urbonas (Mike) is…

-- a product marketing professional: A developer of unique positioning and messaging; an articulate communicator of true business value; a solutions-focused, industry-focused technology marketer
+- a product marketing professional: A developer of unique product positioning and messaging; an articulate communicator of true business value; a solutions-focused, industry-focused marketer

-- a successful collaborator, cultivating strong working relationships with product management, marcom, sales, and customers to accomplish key business goals, ultimately boosting revenue
+- a successful collaborator and sales enabler, cultivating strong cross-functional working relationships to achieve key business goals and boost revenue

-- a longtime business intelligence technology product manager/marketer, consultant and ‘power user’
+- a longtime business intelligence and enterprise information management technology product marketer/manager, consultant and ‘power user’

-- a guest speaker at technology conferences in the US and Europe
+- a creator of thought leadership content and guest speaker at technology conferences in the US and Europe

 - a leader with a record of success as former President of the Boston Product Management Association, the largest regional professional group for product managers and marketers in the U.S.

-- technically savvy and business savvy, with over 10 years experience in technology related roles and 10 years in financial management and corporate accounting
+- technically savvy and business savvy, with over 10 years experience in software product marketing as well as financial planning & analysis and corporate accounting

-Mike remains very active in Bentley University alumni events and activities.
-In 2009, Mike cofounded the Bentley Success Network, a new alumni group focused on career networking and development.
-He has also served as a member of the Bentley Graduate Alumni Committee.
+In 2009, I co-founded the Bentley Success Network, a new alumni group focused on career networking and development, and also served as a member of the Bentley Graduate Alumni Committee.

 Professional Associations and Training

-For three years, Mike Urbonas served the Boston Product Management Association (BPMA) as a member of the Board of Directors and also as President.
-Mike founded and served as contributing editor of Productivity, the first e-newsletter of the BPMA, which helped double the number of registered BPMA members from 1,000 to over 2,000.
-As President, Mike cultivated and secured a new corporate sponsor, led a long term strategic plan for new website and new member services, and planned monthly meetings featuring special guest speakers, serving as meeting host.
+From 2005 thru 2007, I served the Boston Product Management Association (BPMA) as President and Director of Publications, founding and serving as contributing editor of Productivity, the first e-newsletter of the BPMA.
+During my tenure, the BPMA board of directors and I doubled the number of registered BPMA members from 1,000 to over 2,000, and established a long-term strategic plan for a new website and new member services now in place today.

-Mike has completed Pragmatic Marketing training in product marketing and product management, as well as Solution Selling training.
+I have also completed Pragmatic Marketing training in product marketing and product management, as well as Solution Selling and Challenger Sale training.

 Disclosures and Disclaimers

 Beginning December 1, 2009, the FTC required bloggers to provide disclosures whenever there could be hidden interests or unspoken biases related to recommendations.
-I have reviewed books on this blog and before that for the original BPMA e-newsletter as mentioned above.
-Occasionally, I have received a free copy (or not-for-resale advance copy) to review; and no, the receipt of a free $15 book has no bearing on my opinion about the book in question.
-So there you go…full FTC disclosure.
-(Whew!
-Do I feel better )
+I have reviewed books on this blog and for the original BPMA e-newsletter.
+Occasionally, I have received a free copy (or not-for-resale advance copy) to review; and no, the receipt of a free $10-20 book has no bearing on my opinion about the book in question.

 (Graphic courtesy of louisgray.com)